pungkula1337anka/Voice-Stuff/README.md

 - 🏆  had serious knee injuries over 1/3 of life, so far... - stupid <br>

-- 🏆  hey, i am pretty good at this! 👑 <br>
+- 🏆  hey! i am pretty good at this! 👑 <br>